 3. Usability Metrics

 Usability metrics reflect users’ behaviors, telling you what they actually do on your website, as well as how easy it was for them to accomplish what they were set to do.
 This is the most common category of success metrics that UX teams are already tracking.
-Let’s see which are the main usability metrics you should use to monitor user experience:
+It’s recommended to select metrics that measure effectiveness, efficiency, and satisfaction.
+Let’s see which are the most common user experience UX metrics used for measuring usability:

 Task Success Rate

-Although it says nothing about why users fail, task success rate is a good indicator to start measuring user experience.
+Although it says nothing about why users fail, task success rate is a good indicator to start measuring user experience and improve the usability of your website or webapp.

 Naturally, users may have some difficulties when first using your product.
 It’s best that you measure success rate on going as they gain more experience.
 It will give you an idea about your product’s learning curve, which is a great indicator of user experience success.
 You want the success rate to be as high as possible.